ascott1/ethical-web-dev/web-apps-for-everyone/01-title-intro.md

 With the rise of information and immersive applications on the web, we have created a global network that is heavily relied upon by society.
 Pausing to think about this, it is a beautiful thing and, true to Berners-Lee’s vision, there remains little barrier to entry to publishing a site or application.
 However, as web developers it is a professional and social responsibility to ensure that our sites and applications work for as many people as possible.

-I have often been tempted to disregard browser or device testing so that it allows me to use the latest and greatest tools and browser features.
+I have often been tempted to regard browser or device testing casually in favor of using the latest and greatest tools and browser features.
 Learning to use these new tools is one of the things that make web development so enjoyable, but we must temper this desire with the ability to build sites that work for as many users as possible.
-These may be lesser featured, but we should avoid shutting out users or denying them our services.
+We should avoid shutting out users or denying them our services due to technical constraints.
 When we do this, we are taking an elite position, potentially shutting out the poor, disabled, and elderly.
 Imagine a storefront who didn’t allow customers to enter if their shoes and clothes were too old.
 As a society we would find that offensive and the shopkeeper would likely be publicly disgraced on the evening news.
-However, we often put banners on our site that say “This site only supports X browser or newer” when a visitor accesses it with an older browser.
+However, we often put banners on our site that say, “This site only supports X browser or newer,” when a visitor accesses it with an older browser.
 Or worse, the site will silently fail, akin the shopkeeper refusing to open the till and take payment.

 ## It Just Works